JayBeavers/Reflecta/NodeClient/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History
-Still in early alpha state
+Still in early alpha state.
+Subject to frequent breaking API changes at this time.

 ## License
 Copyright (c) 2012 Jay Beavers